 Make this your number one FastPass priority!
-It’s the newest attraction at Magic Kingdom so of course it’s the most popular, plus its low height restriction means pretty much everyone can ride it, so even on quiet days the queues are usually over an hour long.
+As well as being one of the most popular rides at Magic Kingdom, its low height restriction means pretty much everyone can ride it, so even on quiet days the queues are usually over an hour long.

-Another very new ride at Walt Disney World and arguably one of the most exciting, this ride is the most popular in Animal Kingdom and if you’re intending to ride definitely FastPass it.
+This ride is one of the most popular in Animal Kingdom and arguably one of the most exciting at Disney World.
 As Animal Kingdom closes earlier than the other parks, there’s no “quieter” time of day like the parks that stay open at night.

 In my opinion this is one of the best attractions in the whole of Disney World – and I know I’m not alone!
 Set up like a real-life African safari, it’s seriously breathtaking.
 Although queues are usually only around the 40-minute mark, I recommend to FastPass this ride for the morning when the animals are most active for some amazing photo opportunities.

-These rides are both in the top tier at Epcot, and are also the two with the longest queues.
-If you are only spending one day at Epcot, use your FastPass for one of them and head straight for the other at rope-drop.
-If you’ll be there for 2 or more days, you can use Fastpass for one per day.
+These are the two rides with the longest queues at Epcot.
+If you’re only spending one day at Epcot, use your FastPass for one of them and head straight for the other at rope-drop.
+If you’ll be there for 2 or more days, you can use your Fastpass for one per day.

-Another ride with colossal queues, though thankfully this is a “second tier” ride so you can select it along with one of the two mentioned above.
+Another ride with colossal queues, though thankfully this is a Tier 2 ride so you can select it along with one of the two mentioned above.

-One of the two big rides at Hollywood Studios – and available on the second tier.
-The queues are often very long, so if you’re into big thrills make this one of your Fastpass selections.
+One of the two big-thrill rides at Hollywood Studios, the queues can get super-long, so if you’re into adrenaline make this one of your Fastpass selections.

-What not to bother using your Disney FastPass+ on:
+Which Rides not to bother using your FastPass+ on: